AdobeDocs/experience-platform.en/help/intelligent-services/content-tagging/getting-started.md

 ## Create a Postman environment (optional)

 Once you have set up your project and API within Adobe Developer Console, you have the option to download an environment file for Postman.
-Under **[!UICONTROL APIs]** the left rail of your project, select **[!UICONTROL Content and Commerce AI]**.
+Under **[!UICONTROL APIs]** the left rail of your project, select **[!UICONTROL Content tagging]**.
 A new tab opens, containing a card labeled "[!DNL Try it out]".
 Select **Download for Postman** to download a JSON file used to configure your postman environment.

 ![download for postman](./images/add-to-postman-updated.png)